 Audiovisual services become exponentially more expensive as equipment increases in complexity and as tech staff increases.
 The quotes for A/V are all customized and depend on your precise needs, but if you’re going to do a full presentation with multiple microphones, a large screen, and amplifiers to fill a space that can hold hundreds, you can conservatively estimate that you’ll spend at least a few thousand (if not $10,000 or more).
 Technicians, cameras, mixers, and other equipment quickly add up.
 Another thing to keep in mind: some of the larger venues require you to use a preferred vendor for A/V, so comparison shopping may not even be possible.

 So there’s our summary of some of the major cost considerations you should include when calculating your estimated event venue budget.
-Once you determine your budget and put some thought into your event vision and goals, post your request on Revelr and let venues that can accommodate your event reach out to you!.
+Once you determine your budget (our handy Event Budget Calculator can helo you out) and put some thought into your event vision and goals, post your request on Revelr and let venues that can accommodate your event reach out to you!.
 Imagine finding unique spaces that actually fit your budget without devoting hours of time.
 It’s much more efficient than old-fashioned event planning, if we do say so ourselves…